twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D19
 Today Viet Nam not best. so i come back to try my "drag and drop" function.
 Planning to do more tomorrow: i will do it continue

+### D20
+I detect for the bug.
+The bug is why after dropable do not use to drag element. because elements inside it is maybe layer behind. not in front of drop area.
+I try to use z index but not a success and I try position have the same. after I change to use the outer box to append content maybe I fixed this bug. but it raises a new bug Planning to do more tomorrow: i will do it continue.